• Skip to primary navigation

 Zarda.
 Meethe Chawal.
 Sweet Rice in Instant Pot

-Meethe Chawal or Zarda Rice is a sweet and rich rice preparation loaded with dry fruits, sugar and ghee.
-This aromatic sweet saffron flavored rice is royal dessert made on special occasions and festivals.
+Meethe Chawal or Zarda Rice is a sweet and rich rice preparation loaded with dry fruits, sugar, and ghee.
+This aromatic, sweet, saffron-flavored rice is a royal dessert made on special occasions and festivals.

 Lapsi (Cracked Wheat Sweet)

-Broken Wheat porridge in a silver bowl with two spoons
+Lapsi served in a silver bowl garnished with sliced nuts.

 Lapsi is a sweet dish made with roasted broken wheat (Dalia) and sweetened with jaggery.
 Garnished with nuts and flavored with cardamom, this cracked wheat recipe is perfect for celebrations.
 With a rich brown color, this lapsi halwa can be cooked in the pressure cooker within minutes.